A-N-D-R-E-S-B-O-N-I-L-L-A/Snippet-create-react-native-component/README.md

 7. once copied save the file and this will be enough, remember that the ````"prefix"```` is the prefix of what you will call your snippet, in this case I call it ```rnafc```.

 8. ready that's all remember that to use it just put ```rnafc``` or the prefix you put in the file and hit enter to complete the code. if it doesn't work close the VScode and reopen it.

+9. And last but not least, good luck